jhonP-Li/damage-detection/README.md

 # damage-detection
-detect the damage  on the car
+Detect the damage on a car and calculate the area of it.